 Blackpool Municipal Airport was built in 1931 on the land now occupied by Blackpool Zoo.

-At the time you could get a return flight from there to the Isle of Man for jusr £1.80.
-When other companies started flying from Squires Gate Airport in 1936 it closed.
+At the time you could get a return flight from there to the Isle of Man for just £1.80.
+It closed when other companies started flying from Squires Gate Airport in 1936.

 Initially it was the air traffic control building and one hangar, now known as Hangar E. Four more large hangars were later added where Wellington Bombers were assembled and flown off site.

-See the old aircraft hangers at Blackpool Zoo facing the car park, which became the large animals and elephant house.
+You can still see the old aircraft hangars at Blackpool Zoo.
+The buildings are facing the car park, and became the large animals and elephant house.